guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 >[!note]
 > The main purpose of Docker is to package and containerized applications and to ship them and to run them anywhere any time as many times is needed.

+Best practices:
+- use verified images --> use a container image scanner if using a verified image isn't possible.
+Example: Clair, Trivy or Dagba.
+- avoid tagging as latest --> version tags can be overriudenm making rollback difficult
+- use non-root users --> it makes the contaienrs more secure.
 ##### <span style="color: #d65d0e">Docker Engine</span>

 Docker consist of multiple tools that are grouped together like <span style="color:#98971a">Docker CLI</span>, <span style="color:#98971a">Docker API</span>, the build tools for building images.